-This section notifies you that you will be asked to sign a consent letter (see copy of letter in Appendix D of this RFP document) after submission of your application to ensure no conflict of interest.
+This section notifies you that, should your project be selected to be shortlisted for the employee vote, you will be asked to sign a consent letter (see copy of letter in Appendix D of the RFP document) after submission of your application to ensure no conflict of interest.
 No action is needed at this stage.
-Once your application is submitted, then you will receive a prompt from Takeda to sign this form via DocuSign.
-Please note that your application cannot move on to the review stage without this letter.
+Your designated signatory will receive a prompt fromTakeda to sign this form via DocuSign if your application is selected for shortlisting.
+Please note that your application cannot be officially shortlisted without this letter.